cognisant/Docs.DevelopmentProcess/README.md

 # Corsham Science Software Development Process

-Corsham Science develops software products for several companies.
-It uses the [Scrum](<https://en.wikipedia.org/wiki/Scrum_(software_development)>) framework, with development work arranged in two-week [sprints](<https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint>).
-Together, Corsham Science and its customers define what development work goes into each sprint.
-This guide describes how that process works.
+The development team within Corsham Science develops bespoke software products for use within the QPHL group.
+This document describes the processes followed to produce that software.

 ## Contents